KenKilmartin/Third-Year-Thesis/README.md

 This application is supported from devices that are from api 23 – present.
 To install the app, navigate to where ever you put in on your device.
 Once you tap the apk file.
 It should start the install.
 If your device is not set to allow 3rd party apps, you will be asked to set this at the time.
 A screen similar to this should be shown.
-It may vary from device to device.
-(Screenshots are from a Samsung galaxy S6).